Old Globe Theatre: History

-1930s - 1950s
+1930s–1950s

 The Old Globe Theatre was built in 1935, designed by Richard Requa as part of the California Pacific International Exposition.
 The theatre was based on a copy of one built for the Chicago Century of Progress, which in turn was a copy of the Globe Theatre in London, England, where many of William Shakespeare's plays were performed during his lifetime.
 Like the original Globe, the theatre was open in the center with a roof over the seating on the sides.

 During the exposition, it hosted 50-minute versions of Shakespeare plays.
 At the end of the exposition, the Globe had been received so well that a nonprofit organization called the San Diego Community Theatre was formed to save the temporary structure from demolition.
 The committee leased the structure from the city, produced full-length plays, and created a more permanent structure by roofing over the theatre and bringing it up to code.
-The Globe Players, founded by Thomas Wood Stevens, began by producing unabridged adaptations of Shakespeare plays in The Globe to attract tourists in the San Diego area, with most of the plays lasting less than an hour.
+The Globe Players, founded by Thomas Wood Stevens, began by producing abridged adaptations of Shakespeare plays in The Globe to attract tourists in the San Diego area, with most of the plays lasting less than an hour.

-The first director of the Globe theater was Luther Kennett (1937), and on December 2, 1937, the remodeled Old Globe Theatre opened with a production of John Van Druten’s The Distaff Side.
-In the cast was a young actor named Craig Noel, whose presence as an actor, director, and artistic leader would guide the theatre’s growth through more than five decades of continuous production.
+The first director of the Globe theater was Luther Kennett (1937), and on December 2, 1937, the remodeled Old Globe Theatre opened with a production of John Van Druten's 1933 play The Distaff Side.
+In the cast was a young actor named Craig Noel, whose presence as an actor, director, and artistic leader would guide the theatre's growth through more than five decades of continuous production.
 Noel would become the second director of the Globe and play a major role in its development.
 Under his direction, the Globe would win a Tony award and become the first professional Actors Equity theater on the West Coast.
 He is also responsible for the founding of the San Diego National Shakespeare Festival during his time at the Globe.